Carl M. Kuttler Jr.

-Carl Martin Kuttler Jr. (born 31 January 1940 in Daytona Beach, Florida) was the fifth president of St. Petersburg College in St. Petersburg, Florida, which he led from 1978 to 2009.
+Carl Martin Kuttler Jr. (31 January 1940 in Daytona Beach, Florida – 2 April 2025) was the fifth president of St. Petersburg College in St. Petersburg, Florida, which he led from 1978 to 2009.

 Early life and education

 Kuttler was born in Daytona Beach, Florida, to Carl Martin Kuttler and Rema Winona Ellis.
 His family moved to St. Petersburg, Florida when he was four years old.
 At St. Petersburg High School, he was told by a guidance counselor that he was "not college material", so after graduation he planned to work in his uncle's meat supply business.
 But his father convinced him to enroll in college.
 He earned his A.A. in management from St. Petersburg Junior College in 1960, his B.S. in business administration from Florida State University in 1962, and his Juris Doctor degree from Stetson University College of Law in 1965.